Preferences

 Display Space

-This setting allows us to define how the color information from the scene-related (rendered) data is interpreted for viewing on a display device (usually your monitor).
-Currently, sRGB is the only standard.
-You will therefore not be able to make any changes here.
+This setting allows us to specify how the color information from the scene-related (rendered) data is interpreted in order to view it on a display device (usually your monitor).
+Currently, sRGB is the only standard, so you will not be able to make any changes here.

 OpenColorIO Config

-Here you can link an OCIO configuration file by clicking on the folder icon to the right of the field.
-However, a corresponding file is already installed together with Cinema 4D, which you can automatically refer to with the abbreviation $(DEFAULT).
+You can link an OCIO configuration file here by clicking on the folder symbol to the right of the field.
+However, a corresponding file is already installed with Cinema 4D, which you can automatically refer to with the abbreviation $( DEFAULT).

 Further explanations on creating environment variables can be found here.